torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 permissions.
 You cannot run the application as root unless you explicitly set the environment variable `USER_ID` to `0`.

-If you want to contribute with Torrust we think that we could simplify the Containerfile if the "su-exec" command were available in Rust.
+If you want to contribute to Torrust we think that we could simplify the Containerfile if the "su-exec" command were available in Rust.
 Because we could reuse one of the Rust docker images we are using for other docker stages.